 These chic suites sit in the beating heart of the New Town, just a few blocks back from Princes Street.
 All rooms are decked out in soothing shades of cream and grey, with each featuring a sofa and stylish bathroom.
 The suites make a good option for Edinburgh Festival-goers who want to be in the middle of the action.

-Edging just into the West End, a short stroll from Princes Street and the castle, The Malt House Apartments consists of one- and two-bedroom apartments that are situated in what was once a whisky warehouse.
-While the apartments have undergone thorough renovations, the stone exterior looks pretty much as it would have back in 1850.
-All the apartments are comfortably furnished in an unobtrusive modern style.
+Edging just into the West End, a short stroll from Princes Street and the castle, the Malt House comprises one- and two-bedroom apartments that lie inside a former whisky warehouse.
+While the accommodation has undergone thorough renovations, the stone exterior looks pretty much as it would have back in 1850, and all the apartments are comfortably furnished in an unobtrusive modern style.
 It’s a self-service option, but you’ll find plenty of cafés nearby for breakfast if you don’t feel like cooking.